Skip to main content

 Before initiating any hormonal optimization protocol, a thorough evaluation of your cardiovascular health provides the necessary starting point.
 This is a non-negotiable step that ensures safety and establishes the personalized context for your therapy.
 This baseline is more than a single number; it is a composite picture of your heart and vascular system’s current state of function.

 This assessment typically includes a detailed personal and family medical history, with specific attention to any instances of heart disease, stroke, or blood clots.
-It also involves a physical examination, including multiple readings to establish an accurate baseline.
+It also involves a physical examination, including multiple blood pressure readings to establish an accurate baseline.

 The laboratory analysis portion of this initial assessment is equally vital.
 A complete lipid panel measures your total cholesterol, low-density lipoprotein (LDL), high-density lipoprotein (HDL), and triglycerides.
-These markers give a clear indication of your baseline and risk for atherosclerosis.
-Additionally, a (CBC) is performed, with a specific focus on two key values ∞ hematocrit and hemoglobin.
+These markers give a clear indication of your baseline metabolic health and risk for atherosclerosis.

-These measurements quantify the concentration of in your bloodstream.
-This is a critical baseline because testosterone can stimulate the bone marrow to produce more red blood cells, and tracking this from the start is a cornerstone of safe management.
-Finally, markers of glycemic control, such as fasting glucose and HbA1c, are often included to assess for insulin resistance or pre-diabetes, conditions that are closely intertwined with both and cardiovascular risk.
+Finally, markers of glycemic control, such as fasting glucose and HbA1c, are often included to assess for insulin resistance or pre-diabetes, conditions that are closely intertwined with both low testosterone and cardiovascular risk.

 Ongoing Foundational Monitoring

 Once therapy begins, monitoring does not cease.
 It transitions into a regular, rhythmic process of checks and balances.
 The frequency of this monitoring is typically higher in the first year of treatment as your body acclimates to the new hormonal environment.
+After the initial stabilization period, the frequency may decrease, but it never disappears.
+Lifelong hormonal support requires lifelong vigilance.

 The key parameters tracked during this ongoing phase include: